Samsung/meminsight/doc/artifact.md

     ./bin/meminsight inspect ~/apps/instrumented/jquery-handler-leak

 This is a small app that we wrote to illustrate a jQuery-related memory leak, described in the first section of the paper.
 To exercise the app, we repeated clicking the `Add` button several times followed by clicking `Remove All` several times.
 In the GUI, when the issue table is sorted by Leak, the function object allocated at line 4 of `scr_orig_.js` appears at the top; opening the Alocation Site View for this site (by clicking on the link in the Site column) clearly shows increasing stale objects in the Timeline View.
+You can view the results with the leak fixed as follows:

+    ./bin/meminsight inspect ~/apps/instrumented/jquery-handler-leak-FIXED

-In the fixed version, this leak is eliminated.
+The results show that the leak is eliminated after the fix.

 ### shopping list